tpapp/julia-repl/README.md

 All commands send code using [bracketed paste](https://cirw.in/blog/bracketed-paste).
 When Julia is waiting for input, control characters like `^[[200~` may show up in your buffer, this is innocuous.
 If you input takes a long time to evaluate, you can step through it line-by-line with `C-RET`.

+Options for this package are exposed via the customize interface (`M-x customize-group julia`).

 ## Environment variables

 You can set environment variables directly from your `init.el` in Emacs, eg